Weill Cornell Medicine – Qatar

-Weill Cornell Medicine-Qatar (WCM-Q) is a branch of Weill Cornell Medicine of Cornell University, established on April 9, 2001 following an agreement between Cornell University and the Qatar Foundation for Education, Science and Community Development.
+Weill Cornell Medicine-Qatar (WCM-Q) is a branch of Weill Cornell Medicine of Cornell University, established on April 9, 2001, following an agreement between Cornell University and the Qatar Foundation for Education, Science and Community Development.
 It is located in Education City, Qatar, near the capital of Doha.

-WCM-Q has 318 students, 21 preliminary students, 97 pre-medical students, and 200 in its MD program.
+WCM-Q has 322 students, 22 preliminary students, 103 pre-medical students, and 197 in its MD program.

 Profile

-The school offers a six-year medical program with a single admissions.
-Students who complete undergraduate degrees elsewhere are able to apply to a four-year program.
+The school offers a six-year undergraduate-entry medical program; as well as a four-year graduate-entry program for students who have previously completed undergraduate degrees elsewhere.
 All students are awarded a Doctor of Medicine from Cornell University.
 When the school's pre-medical program opened in the fall of 2002, and was reportedly the first coeducational institute of higher education in Qatar.
 Its clinical affiliates are the Hamad Medical Corporation's General Hospital and Women's Hospital.

 According to The Washington Post, Weill Cornell–Qatar receives $121.7 million just to cover the operating expenses for the university, making it the most expensive U.S. university in Qatar's Education City.

 WCM-Q has 33 clubs, sports teams, and student organizations, some of which participate against other university campuses in Education City.

-Criticism

-American universities with campuses in Education City, which include Texas A&M, Carnegie Mellon, Georgetown, and Northwestern alongside Cornell, have been criticized that they possibly cannot uphold the same levels of academic freedom in Qatar that exist the United States.
-In response, Cornell has said that its presence in Qatar "is the best way to promote understanding" and that their collaborations across the globe fulfill its mission of "teaching, discovery and engagement."

-A 2017 opinion piece in Cornell's student newspaper, The Cornell Daily Sun, called on Cornell's incoming president Martha E. Pollack to be more transparent about the relationship between the University and the Qatar Foundation, particularly in the context of the ability for Cornell employees to form a union, something that is illegal in Qatar.
+Financial Aid and Scholarship

+Financial Aid

+Students and applicants who are citizens of the State of Qatar should contact the scholarship office of the Higher Education Institute (HEI) or Sidra Medicine for information on securing funding for their education.
+International students have the opportunity to receive need-based financial aid through the Qatar Foundation in the form of a zero-interest loan.

+Scholarship

+Qatar Foundation Scholarship

+Each year, the scholarship office at the Qatar Foundation awards a limited number of scholarships to students based on their exceptional academic performance.